microsoft/FluidFramework/experimental/dds/tree2/docs/schema2.md

 Instead of one kind of node in view schema, have 4, each with a subset of our current functionality:

-1. Terminal Node: holds a value, but no children.
+1. Leaf Node: holds a value, but no children.
    Don't support `undefined` as a value: an empty Struct can be used for that case if needed.
 2. Struct Node: finite list of fields (key+field type).
-3. Map Node: A node which maps all strings (as field keys) fto fields.
+3. Map Node: A node which maps all strings (as field keys) to fields.
    All possible fields get a single field schema (just like existing extraLocalFields).
    This field schema allow the filed to be empty (for example an optional or sequence filed, but not a value field): otherwise the tree would be required to have a non-empty field for all possible string keys (which would be an infinite sized tree) to be in schema.